SAP/terraform-provider-btp/docs/data-sources/subaccount_entitlements.md

 page_title: "btp_subaccount_entitlements Data Source - terraform-provider-btp"
 subcategory: ""
 description: |-
-  Get all the entitlements and quota assignments for a subaccount.
+  Gets all the entitlements and quota assignments for a subaccount.
   To get all entitlements and quota assigned to a specific subaccount:
   * You must be assigned to either the subaccount admin or subaccount viewer role.
-  Tip:
-  You must be assigned to one of these roles: subaccount admin, subaccount viewer.
 ---

 # btp_subaccount_entitlements (Data Source)

-Get all the entitlements and quota assignments for a subaccount.
+Gets all the entitlements and quota assignments for a subaccount.

 To get all entitlements and quota assigned to a specific subaccount:
 * You must be assigned to either the subaccount admin or subaccount viewer role.

-__Tip:__
-You must be assigned to one of these roles: subaccount admin, subaccount viewer.

 ## Example Usage